 Besides maintaining a steady position, anchoring serves a safety role by keeping your boat away from the surf, rocks and other boats, while fishing, having lunch or spending the night.
-Here’s a quick rundown on some solid, basic anchoring ideas and tips:
+Here’s a quick rundown on how to anchor a boat:

 Find A Good Anchorage